alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### Where do you need help?

 * Would love if I could offload the Code of Conduct and GitHub documentation tasks (possibly to EZ).
+	* EK - let's try to have a discussion with EZ about tasks.

 #### Any other topics